 There are different types of DLTs, and all of them have different ways to operate.
 To understand the major differences among them, you’ll need to compare them.

 First, we need to take a look at the blockchain definition.
 It’s one of the most popular types of DLTs out there.
-The blockchain is a type of DLT where transaction records are kept in the ledger as a chain of blocks.
+Blockchain is a type of DLT where transaction records are kept in the ledger as a chain of blocks.
 Think of it as a long list of records.
 But not literal blocks, here when we are saying the chain of blocks, we mean any kind of digital information that is stored in the database.

 Here, digital information makes up the blocks.
 Usually, they have three different kinds of parts – Let’s say someone made a transaction.
 The transaction block will contain the time, date and the amount the sender sent.

 The block will also have the sender’s information in it.
 But to maintain the anonymity the technology will not be using your real name, but rather it will contain your unique “digital signature.”

 To differentiate or synchronize the transactions every block will contain a special ID known as the hash.
 This hash function helps to distinguish between all the transaction blocks on the ledger.
 Mainly the function includes characters which are alphanumeric and every hash function is a unique and random selection.